 Students receiving funding through the Graduate School must be admitted to a degree-seeking program and have completed an undergraduate degree at the time of enrollment.

-Most academic departments offer a limited number of teaching or research assistantships, which pay the graduate student a stipend to help teach or conduct research.
-The majority of these assistantships also include a full or partial tuition scholarships.
+Most academic departments offer teaching or research assistantships, which pay the graduate student a stipend to help teach or conduct research.
+The majority of these assistantships also include full or partial tuition scholarships which will cover graduate classes.
 Prospective graduate students should contact their proposed departments and request information and application forms for assistantships, scholarships, and other awards.

 The semester tuition scholarship for any eligible graduate assistant is limited to the full University charges for 15 graduate hours* or to the student's actual tuition costs, whichever is less.